-Older ECPs with a One WIP Per Zone facia, can be replaced with the PA0641.
-This has a 40 pin socket into which you can plug the site-specific or generic WIP ECP software from the board being replaced.
-If the existing system has an ECP9002 this ECP9702 can also be used to replace it - refer to ECP9702 and ECP9002 above for further information.
+ECP modules are no longer available in One WIP Per Zone configuration.
+In a service situation complete ECP and fascia upgrades to 3 WIP Per Zone configuration will be required.
+Older ECPs with a One WIP Per Zone facia, were historically able to be replaced with the PA0641 (obsolete).
+This had a 40 pin socket into which you could plug the site-specific or generic WIP ECP software from the board being replaced.
+If the existing system had an ECP9002 this ECP9702 was also able to be used to replace it - refer to ECP9702 and ECP9002 above for further information.